mongodb/laravel-mongodb/README.md

 Usage
 -----

-Tell your model to use the MongoDB model and a MongoDB collection:
+Tell your model to use the MongoDB model and a MongoDB collection (alias for table):

 ```php
 use Jenssegers\Mongodb\Model as Eloquent